Real Philly History, Real Fast

 Murphy says his is the only book he’s seen that profiles the Historical Society of Pennsylvania, Library Company of Philadelphia and the Athenaeum of Philadelphia.
 Tim McGrath, author of James Monroe: A Life, says: “Each page of Murphy’s excellent book contains a fact that will elicit anything from a smile to a ‘wow!’
 Billy Penn would be proud!”

-Limited seats available for in-person attendance.
-The event will also be live-streamed.
-Advance registration is required.
+Advance registration is required for in-person attendance.
+The event may also be live-streamed.